merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/15_Uninstall.md

 9. Navigate to System > Cache Management.
 Press Flush Cache Storage button.

-10. If the cache flushing fails then let us know error messages from the logs.
+10. If the cache flushing fails, then let us know the error messages from the logs.

-11. Check if extension isn’t listed in Magento anymore: System > Configuration > Advanced > Advanced.
+11. Check if the extension is not listed in Magento anymore: System > Configuration > Advanced > Advanced.
 The module should be listed there.

 12. Navigate to System > Index Management.
 Click Select All to select all indexes types and press Submit button.